a1886557/cybersec-exam-notes-2025/cybersec_exam_notes_FINAL.md

   - Source and destination machines
   - Protocol being used
   - Actual data being sent
-- **Network logs**: Records of network events that tell you something happened but don't contain the actual data
+- **Network logs**: Records of network events that tell you something happened over the network (like source, destination, protocol) but don't contain the actual data

 ### Network Forensics - Capturing Packets